hapax/hapax.github.io/assets/emcc.md

 I recently stumbled across the book "Why does $E = mc^2$?" by Brian Cox and Jeff Forshaw in a used bookstore.
-I realized, to my chagrin, that I didn't know the answer off the top of my head!
+I realized, to my chagrin, that I didn't know the answer!
-As a theoretical physicist, that was somewhat embarrassing.
+As a theoretical physicist, this was somewhat embarrassing.
 So, rather than buy the book, I decided I would make it my homework not only to derive it from what I knew about special relativity, but then to write it up in a self-contained, minimalist way.